WebOrigami/docs/src/egret/intro.md

 You should be able to open http://localhost:5000 and see a listing of the project files.
 At the moment, all of the files you see are regular files in the file system.

-## Create virtual files with formulas
+## Create a formula

-The Egret framework lets you quickly create virtual files by putting formulas _in file names_.
-Before diving into the About Us task, let's warm up by creating some formulas that will transform data in various ways.
+The Egret framework lets you quickly create virtual files by putting formulas in the _file names_ of real files.

-In a code editor, open the sample project and view the contents of the `step1` folder.
+In a code editor, open the sample project and view the contents of the `hello` folder.
 This folder is initially empty.

-In the `step1` folder, create a new, empty file with the following name:
+In the `hello` folder, create a new, empty file with the following name:

 ```console
 message = 'Hello, world!'